 By 1934, 334 Commonwealth was the home of Clarence B. Benedict, a salesman, and his wife, Millicent E. (Thompson) Benedict, a medium, who operated the Church of the Congress for Wisdom.
 They previously had lived at 414 Massachusetts Avenue.

 Millicent Benedict died in July of 1935.
 By 1936, Clarence Benedict had moved to 110 Cummington.

-By 1946, 334 Commonwealth was owned by Earle Glendon Weston and his wife, Helen G. (Clark) Weston.
+On July 16, 1945, 334 Commonwealth was acquired from the Supreme Lodge of the New England Order of Protection by Earle Glendon Weston and his wife, Helen G. (Clark) Weston.
 They lived in one of the apartments.
 They previously had lived at the Farragut Building at 126 Massachusetts Avenue, where he was superintendent.
-Earle Weston et al were the assessed owners of 334 Commonwealth from 1946 through 1954, and Helen Weston was the assessed owner from 1955.

 In June of 1947, the Westons applied for permission to convert the property from three apartments into five apartments.
 They subsequently abandoned the application but, based on the City Directory entries, nevertheless appear to have increased the number of units to five.

 On July 23, 1954, they transferred the property into her name.
 At about the same time, they moved to Brookline.

 On August 28, 1957, 334 Commonwealth was acquired from Helen Weston by Anthony Hicks Brackett and his wife, Katharine (Conner) Brackett.
 He was treasurer of the Ames Linen Company.
 They lived in Chestnut Hill.